reactjs/react.dev/content/blog/2018-06-07-when-to-use-derived-state.md

 />
 ```

-The above example binds the validation callback inline and so it will pass a new function prop every time it renders– effectively bypassing `shouldComponentUpdate` entirely.
+The above example binds the validation callback inline and so it will pass a new function prop every time it renders— effectively bypassing `shouldComponentUpdate` entirely.
 Even before `getDerivedStateFromProps` was introduced, this exact pattern led to bugs in `componentWillReceiveProps`.
 [Here is another demo that shows it.](https://codesandbox.io/s/jl0w6r9w59)

 Hopefully it's clear by now why unconditionally overriding state with props is a bad idea.
 But what if we were to only update the state when the email prop changes?
 We'll take a look at that pattern next.